-If audio quality is the end all, be all for you, the Sony WF-1000XM3 should be the first (and maybe) last pair of wireless earbuds you look at.
-Sony has taken many of the same sensibilities from its best-in-class, wireless noise-cancelling headphones and packed them into a pair of wireless earbuds that offer the best audio around.
-Despite the fact that these earbuds don’t support AptX (like so many on this list), the use of its proprietary DSEE HX audio upscaling technology ensures that AAC files still sparkle on Android devices (although it would be interesting to hear what these would sound like in combination with AptX).
+If audio quality is the end-all, be-all for you, the Sony WF-1000XM3 should be the first (and maybe) last pair of wireless earbuds you look at.
+Sony has taken many of the same sensibilities from its best-in-class, wireless noise-canceling headphones and packed them into a pair of wireless earbuds that offer the best audio around.
+Despite the fact that these earbuds don’t support aptX (like so many on this list), the use of its proprietary DSEE HX audio upscaling technology ensures that AAC files still sparkle on Android devices (although it would be interesting to hear what these would sound like in combination with aptX).

 But these aren’t just utilitarian buds for audiophiles, and the premium features here go toe-to-toe with Jabra and Sony’s best offerings.
-Given the success of their over-ear WH-1000X line, it should come as no surprise that the noise cancelling on these earbuds is some of the best you will find in a pair of wireless earbuds.
-Rounding out the features are a battery that lasts 6-8 hours on a single charge, an ambient mode feature which can be activated by placing your hand over one earbud to let you hear the outside world, 3D audio support, and a fully-customizable EQ.
+Given the success of their over-ear WH-1000X line, it should come as no surprise that the noise-canceling on these earbuds is some of the best you will find in a pair of wireless earbuds.
+Rounding out the features is a battery that lasts 6-8 hours on a single charge, an ambient mode feature that can be activated by placing your hand over one earbud to let you hear the outside world, 3D audio support and a fully-customizable EQ.

 Pros: Thanks to Sony’s proprietary audio processing, you won’t find a better-sounding pair of wireless earbuds.
 Sound is fully customizable thanks to a companion app.
 Battery life is solid.
 Google Assistant compatibility.

-Pros: A rare pair of wireless earbuds with pristine audio geared towards Android owners, thanks to AptX support (…finally).
+Pros: A rare pair of wireless earbuds with pristine audio geared towards Android owners, thanks to aptX support ( . . . finally).
 Dedicated volume controls are a nice (and uncommon) luxury to have.
-These were designed with working out in mind (hence the earfin), so like the like the Elite Active 75t, they’ve transcended their original purpose.
+Active noise cancellation is a welcome addition, and works well.
 Supports Google Assistant and Siri.